magento/devdocs/guides/v1.0/migration/migration-user-guide.md

 After performing migration:

 1. In the Magento 2 Admin, flush all caches and reindex all indexes.
-2. Run your Magento 2 cron jobs twice.
+2. Run your Magento 2 cron jobs.

 <h2 id="migration-configure">Configuring the migration</h2>
-Before you migrate any data, you must edit `<your Magento install dir>/vendor/magento/migration-tool/etc/<magento-version>/config.xml` to specify at minimum values for the following:
+Before you migrate any data, you must edit `<data migration tool install dir>/etc/<magento-version>/config.xml` to specify at minimum values for the following:

 {% highlight xml %}
 	<source version="1.9.1">